magictm/strapi-plugin-tiptap-editor/README.md

-# 📦 MagicTM Tiptap Editor Strapi Plugin
+# MagicTM · Tiptap Editor · Strapi Plugin

-🎨 The MagicTM Tiptap Editor Strapi Plugin is a customizable WYSIWYG editor built on top of Strapi's default editor.
+🎨 The MagicTM Tiptap Editor Strapi Plugin is a customizable WYSIWYG editor which replaces Strapi's default editor.
 It provides a beautiful and intuitive editing experience for your content creators.
+It is only available for Strapi v4.

 ![Preview Image](https://via.placeholder.com/800x400)

 🌐 Follow me: https://stawowczyk.me

 > 🚨 Note: This plugin is in alpha stage and should not be used in production.

+## ⛓ Versions

+Strapi v4 - (current) - v0.x

 ## 💻 Install